cockroachdb/activerecord-cockroachdb-adapter/CONTRIBUTING.md

 A possible way to approach this would be to add a shim to cause any tests that use it to fail, and grep the tests that pass and then skip them.

-# Cleanup

-One of the earlier commits to the Rails repo did a big grep of `PostgreSQLAdapter` -> `CockroachDBAdapter`.
-In order to better support changes upstream, this modification should be changed to instead only add `CockroachDBAdapter` alongside any `PostgreSQLAdapter`.
-The later test cleanup commit will conflict on any further changes (like adding back PostgreSQL, or removing CockroachDB for PostgreSQL).

 ## Publishing to Rubygems